ElementsProject/lightning/doc/developers-guide/app-development/json-rpc.md

 Core Lightning exposes a [JSON-RPC 2.0](https://www.jsonrpc.org/specification) interface over a Unix Domain socket; the [`lightning-cli`](ref:lightning-cli) tool can be used to access it, or there is a [python client library](doc:json-rpc#using-python).

-You can use `[lightning-cli](ref:lightning-cli) help` to print a table of RPC methods; `[lightning-cli](lightning-cli) help <command>` will offer specific information on that command.
+You can use `lightning-cli help` to print a table of RPC methods; `lightning-cli help <command>` will offer specific information on that command.
+A complete list of all JSON-RPC commands is available at [API Reference](ref:get_list_methods_resource).

-Useful commands:

-- [lightning-newaddr](ref:lightning-newaddr): get a bitcoin address to deposit funds into your lightning node.
-- [lightning-listfunds](ref:lightning-listfunds): see where your funds are.
-- [lightning-connect](ref:lightning-connect): connect to another lightning node.
-- [lightning-fundchannel](ref:lightning-fundchannel): create a channel to another connected node.
-- [lightning-invoice](ref:lightning-invoice): create an invoice to get paid by another node.
-- [lightning-pay](ref:lightning-pay): pay someone else's invoice.
-- [lightning-plugin](ref:lightning-plugin): commands to control extensions.

-A complete list of all JSON-RPC commands is available at [API Reference](ref:lightning-addgossip).

 ## Using Python